 If the veteran answers ‘yes’ to this question, further assessment of his or her gambling habits is recommended.

-- Canadian Problem Gambling Index (CPGI), and its abbreviated form, the Problem Gambling Severity Index (PGSI)
+- Problem Gambling Severity Index (PGSI)

 Psychoeducation and self-management strategies